jina2k/hf2spy/README.md

 ~ stackoverflow

+~ https://stockmarketmba.com/symbollookup.php - used to search up cusip because the s&p 500 data had incorrect CUSIP numbers.

 The purpose of this project is to see how much exposure a hedge fund has for each stock.
 Essentially a modification of whalewisdom by referencing s&p 500 holdings only.
 The data is inaccurate in a way that hedge funds can simply lie and get fined a small amount on their 13fs.
 Calls/Puts are also listed for an idea of "market value" exposure that hedge funds have for each ticker.

 This project was done for fun and out of curiosity (informational purposes), seeing how much a hedge fund would "own" in each ticker in the s&p 500.

+Methods used:

+~ csv to xml for s and p 500 data (using Linq to create XML files)

+~ combining two xml files into one (using XPath 2.0)

+~ fixing CUSIP data (creating a web query tool and storing results)